-An African photo safari is the ultimate bucket list trip.
+An African wildlife safari is the ultimate bucket list trip.
 It is at once a wilderness adventure and a luxury retreat.
-If you have ever considered going on an African safari, now is the time!
+If you have ever considered going on a photo safari in Africa, now is the time!

 There are many luxury travel companies that offer packaged tours of Africa.
 This might be a great option for you if you’re traveling solo, or anxious about planning a trip to Africa.
 But in our experience, an African safari is unique – you do not need to be traveling with a guided group on safari.
-You can plan the perfect luxury safari around your interests and know that you will be guided once in camp.
+You can plan the perfect luxury wildlife safari around your interests and know that you will be guided once in camp.

 Regardless of whether you want to travel with a group or on your own, planning an African safari requires research and forethought.
 Luckily we have done some of this work for you.

 Where to go on safari in Africa

 Choosing the best place for safari in Africa will depend on what you’re interested in doing and seeing.
 While the big five animals – African elephant, lion, leopard, Cape buffalo, and rhino, are found in most areas, there are some species only found in certain parts of the continent.
 If you are intent on seeing meerkats you will have to travel to Botswana.
 If gorilla trekking is on your list, plan your safari Rwanda or Uganda.
 But Africa is not just animals!
 There is a wealth of things to do and see besides game drives.

 - Beach lovers won’t find more beautiful spots than the shores and islands on the Indian Ocean.